 - 1. Rewind the video all of the way to the beginning by dragging the slider, that's just below the video, all of the way to the left. - 2.
-Press the Preview Play button is .
-This engages the Auto Row button which makes the captions change with the video, following the Start and Stop times that are set. - 3.
-To stop the video, press the Play/Pause button 🕕 . - 4.
-You can now use the Play/Pause button b to start and stop the video and the captions will stay synchronized since the Auto Row button is engaged.
+Press the Preview Play button 🕞 .
+This engages the Auto Row button 📵 which makes the captions change with the video, following the Start and Stop times that - 4.
+You can now use the Play/Pause button to start and stop the video and the captions will stay synchronized since the Auto Row button is engaged.